Amitabh Thakur

-Amitabh Thakur, a former 1992 batch Uttar Pradesh cadre Indian Police Service (IPS) officer and a social activist, married to advocate/activist Nutan Thakur, is the President of political party Adhikar Sena.
+Amitabh Thakur is an ex-Indian Police Service (IPS) officer and a political activist.
+He was given compulsory retirement in March 2021.
+During service, Amitabh was known for his strict adherence to rules and regulations as well as for his work in the field of administrative accountability.

+Since retirement, Amitabh works as a social and political activist.
+He is currently the President of Azad Adhikar Sena.
+Azad Adhikar Sena was initiated by him, his wife Dr Nutan Thakur, and others.

 Early life

 Amitabh Thakur was born on 16 June 1968 at Muzaffarpur, Bihar to Tapeshwar Narain Thakur, an Electrical Engineer and Madhuri Bala, a lecturer in Hindi.
 He was brought up in Bokaro Steel City in present-day Jharkhand (then a part of Bihar), where he got his Matriculation and Intermediate degree from Kendriya Vidyalaya, No-1, Bokaro Steel City in 1983 and 1985 respectively.
-He entered IIT Kanpur in 1985 from where he got B. Tech degree in mechanical engineering in year 1989.
+He entered IIT Kanpur in 1985 from where he got BTech degree in mechanical engineering in year 1989.
 He also has a Fellow Program in Management (FPM) Degree from IIM Lucknow, equivalent to Doctor of Philosophy (P Hd), which he got in year 2015 for his thesis work on UP Police.

 Police career

-After B Tech, Thakur took the Civil Services Examination where he first got into Indian Revenue Service in 1991, followed by getting into Indian Police Service the next year.
-He began his police career in 1992.
+Amitabh entered Indian Police Service in 1992.
 He got his initial field training in Kanpur district, followed by his posting in Gorakhpur, where he had his initial clashes with Yogi Adityanath, who later became Chief Minister of Uttar Pradesh.
 He worked as Superintendent of Police (SP) in around 10 districts of UP including Pithoragarh, Lalitpur, Deoria, Gonda, Basti, Sant Kabir Nagar, Firozabad, Ballia and Maharajganj.
 He also worked in multiple departments including Intelligence, Vigilance, Anti-Corruption and Police Training Academy.

-Thakur was directly promoted from the rank of SP to Inspector General (IG) in 2012 December, because his promotion as DIG had been held due to framed inquiries against him.
+Basic Principles of Policing

+All through his career, Amitabh Thakur worked for the cause of transparency and accountability of the system.
+He also worked for people friendly policing, giving highest importance to grievance redressal of the poor and the downtrodden.

+In this process, he also got deeply engaged in internal police reforms.
+He particularly worked for betterment of the service conditions of subordinate police officers.
+He advocated for better internal social and functional environment in police.
+He also advocated reduction of power distance in police system and closer interaction between superior and subordinate rank police officers.
+For all this, he strongly advocated for creation of Subordinate officers Police Associations.